 Regulator Performance Framework

 The Australian Government has developed a framework to measure the performance of regulators.
-The Regulator Performance Framework (the Framework) comprises six outcomes-based key performance indicators (KPIs) as listed below to articulate the Government's overarching expectations of regulator performance:
+The Regulator Performance Framework - external site (the Framework) comprises six outcomes-based key performance indicators (KPIs) as listed below to articulate the Government's overarching expectations of regulator performance:

 - Regulators do not unnecessarily impede the efficient operation of regulated entities